NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Facility Total Purchased Electric Power [W]
 #### Facility Total Purchased Electric Energy [J]

-These outputs are the total of electricity purchased for the entire facility in both Power and Energy units.
+These outputs are the total of electricity purchased for the entire facility in both power and energy units.
 This value is always positive and indicates the amount of energy that is purchased from the utility.

+#### Facility Total Surplus Electric Power [W]
 #### Facility Total Surplus Electric Energy [J]

-This output is the excess electricity produced and sent out to the electrical grid.
+These outputs are the total excess electricity exported and sent out to the electrical grid in both power and energy units.
 This value is always positive and indicates the surplus electric power (from generation and/or storage discharge) exceeds the whole-building demand and electricity is being fed from the facility into the grid.

 #### Facility Net Purchased Electric Power [W]
 #### Facility Net Purchased Electric Energy [J]